alper/alpernl/content/posts/highlights-from-the-art-of-not-being-governed/index.md

 > then, by the same token, the absence of writing and texts provides a freedom of maneuver in history, genealogy, and legibility that frustrates state routines.

-> Such legends are, like ethnic identity itself, a strategic positioning vis-Ã -vis other groups.
+> Such legends are, like ethnic identity itself, a strategic positioning vis-à-vis other groups.
 We have every reason to imagine that such legends, like ethnic identity, will be adjusted if the circumstances shift appreciably.

 > Second, those who were literate in the script of the lowland state would have almost certainly have been elites whose bicultural skills fitted them best to become allies and administrators of the lowland state and, if they so chose, to take the path of assimilation.